 Currently, only Ontario and Manitoba have accessibility legislation that includes employee training requirements.

-In Ontario, employers must provide training on accessibility standards and the Human Rights Code (as relates to persons with disabilities) not only to employees, but also volunteers.
 Manitoba requires employers to provide accommodation training to persons who are responsible for hiring, supervising, training, promoting or terminating employees, as well as those who develop and implement the employer’s policies and practices.

 What’s New in Employee Training